Sometimes Web Content Isn’t True

 The point is that you shouldn’t assume that everything done in Teams is captured for compliance purposes.

 Teams private channels pose another challenge for compliance administrators.
 The compliance records for conversations in these channels aren’t captured in group mailboxes.
 Instead, the substrate creates copies in the personal mailboxes of channel members.
 The messages for private channels and personal chats are mixed up.
 However, compliance records for private channel messages have different tags to the items for chats.
+See this post for more information.

 In addition, the documents created in the SharePoint sites belonging to private channels won’t be included in content searches unless the URLs for the sites are added to the search locations.